nehabhatilgp25-pixel/iotcourse/7class_hw/README.md

 ## 7class_hw
 This project uses the NinjaIoT library. <br>
 The HW_Dashboard.html and HW_ArduinoCode.cpp files are both part of this.
 They create a dashboard for the ESP controller which is connected to an IR sensor and LED.
 It can be controlled in 2 modes, automatic or manual.
 When in automatic, the LED turns on if the IR sensor detects an object and vice versa.
 The IR reading is also displayed on the dashboard.
-When in manual, the toggle switch on the dashboard controls the LED.
+When in manual, the toggle switch on the dashboard controls the LED. <br>
+Setup.jpg contains an image of the hardware setup.

 Contact: neha.bhati_lgp25@ashoka.edu.in